awslabs/aws-mysql-jdbc/README.md

           retries++;

         } else {
-          // If some other exception occurs, throw the exception throw e;
+          // If some other exception occurs, throw the exception. throw e;
         }